 Our results show that Tibet has a strongly heterogeneous lithospheric structure at both long and short wavelengths (Figure 5a).
-High-quality surface heat-flow measurements are practically absent in Tibet from the Himalayan front to the Kunlun fault (Figures 1 and S1).
+High-quality surface heat-flow measurements are practically absent in Tibet from the Himalayan front to the Kunlun fault (Figure 1 and Figure S1 in Supporting Information S1).
 However, heat flow predicted by our regional thermal model is in good agreement with the surface heat-flow measurements where they exist, as also found in regions with very good dense coverage of high-quality heat-flow measurements (Artemieva, 2019a).
-The predicted surface heat flow differs from the few available borehole measurements on average by 5.5 mW/m2 ± 15.1 mW/m2 (Figure 5b), that is within the expected accuracy (uncertainty) of the regional heat flow data (section 4.2).
-For example, in the Qaidam Block of NE Tibet, where the thermal-lithosphere thickness varies from 120 to 200 km, our model predicts a heat flow of 40-60 mW/m2, so that the difference between the calculated and measured surface heat flow is 2.2 ± 19.1 mW/m2.
+The predicted surface heat flow differs from the few available borehole measurements on average by 5.5 mW/m $\pm$ 15.1 mW/m (Figure 5b), that is within the expected accuracy (uncertainty) of the regional heat flow data (Section 4.2).
+For example, in the Qaidam Block of NE Tibet, where the thermal-lithosphere thickness varies from 120 to 200 km, our model predicts a heat flow of 40-60 mW/m, so that the difference between the calculated and measured surface heat flow is 2.2 $\pm$ 19.1 mW/m.

-Based on our lithosphere thermal model (Figure 5), we subdivide the region into several distinct domains (Figure 6):
+Based on our lithosphere thermal model (Figure 5), we subdivide the region into several distinct domains (Figure 6).

-1) The Lhasa Block has the thickest thermal lithosphere (>200 km thick) and a low surface heat flow of ca. 30-50 mW/m2 (Figure 5).
+- The Lhasa Block has the thickest thermal lithosphere (>200 km thick) and a low surface heat flow of ca. 30-50 mW/m (Figure 5).
 Such cold and thick lithosphere is typical of Archean cratons (Artemieva, 2006).
 However, there is only fragmentary evidence for the presence of Precambrian basement in the Lhasa terrane (Guynn et al., 2006) and, alternatively, we interpret that this thick thermal lithosphere is caused by the underthrusting of the Indian plate, which may have placed cratonic lithosphere beneath this part of Tibet and "refrigerated" the lithosphere of the Lhasa Block.
-Our conclusion is along the lines of an earlier study of post-collisional magmatism in Tibet at 26-10 Ma in the Lhasa Block, which is interpreted to be caused by removal of pre-existing lithosphere at ~26 Ma, followed by underthrusting of the Indian lithosphere below southern Tibet (Chung et al., 2005).
+Our conclusion is along the lines of an earlier study of post-collisional magmatism in Tibet at 26-10 Ma in the Lhasa Block, which is interpreted to be caused by removal of pre-existing lithosphere at ~26 Ma, followed by underthrusting of the Indian lithosphere below southern Tibet (Chung et al., 2005). - 2.
+In central-eastern Tibet south of the Kunlun fault (centered around 97°E/33°N), the thermal lithosphere is very thick (>200 km) with a surface heat flow of <50 mW/m, similar to the Lhasa Block (Figure 5).
+Since this domain cuts across the Bangong-Nujiang and Jinsha River sutures, this thick lithosphere may be associated with Tethyan paleo-slabs.
+Alternatively, it may mark a far northern extent of the underthrusting Indian plate, as previously suggested based on high Pn velocity (Liang & Song, 2006). - 3.
+In northern Tibet (the western part of the Qiangtang and Songpan-Ganzi Blocks, in the area centered around 88°E/35°N), the lithosphere is very thin (<80 km) with inferred heat flow larger than 80-100 mW/m (Figure 5).
+This region roughly corresponds to a zone of low Pn-velocity (Li & Song, 2018; McNamara et al., 1997) and inefficient Sn propagation (Ni & Barazangi, 1983) (Figure 7).
+The extent of this "North Tibet Anomaly" (Figure 6) cannot be well constrained due to the lack of seismic data on Moho depth (Figure 2a), such that information is available only at the margins of the anomalous area.